columbia-dsi/people_detection/kafka_azure/kafka_azure_install_instructions.md

 ## Using Powershell

 On Mac, first install powershell by running `brew cask install powershell`.
+Once you have powershell installed, run `sudo pwsh` and then `Install-Module -Name Az -AllowClobber`.
+This will install azure modules into Powershell, which are required for the following script.

-Next, you'll follow the instructions here to spin up an HDInsight Kafka cluster that is accessible publicly.
+Next, you'll follow the instructions below to spin up an HDInsight Kafka cluster that is accessible publicly.

 https://docs.microsoft.com/en-us/azure/hdinsight/kafka/apache-kafka-connect-vpn-gateway#vpnclient